FelixFonteneau/katacoda-scenarios/clojure-aws-api/step3.md

 Let's now run our code!
 - `lein run`{{execute}}

-You should be able to see json format of the user!
+You should be able to see user information in JSON.